Skip to Main Content

 Walter Neighborhood Library

 Named after M.E.
 Walter, who, during World War I, received the French Croix de Guerre for heroism.
-As chairman of the City Planning Commission, he speared development of Greater Houston, the freeway system, and the growth of the Civic Center.
+As chairman of the City Planning Commission, he spearheaded development of Greater Houston, the freeway system, and the growth of the Civic Center.

 Young Neighborhood Library